20 vs 30 Year Shingle: Which Roof Is Right for Your Murrieta Home?

 Shingles often last anywhere from 15 years to 50 years.
 But, hitting the top end means keeping them in tip-top shape.
 Still, these are just rough ideas.
 How long your roof lasts can change because of a lot of things, like the roof’s angle, how it’s ventilated, the quality of the first install, and if it’s looked after right.

 It’s usually true: you pay more for better quality.
 Shingles like architectural or slate are pricier but often last longer.
-Local roofer pros know the right balance.
+Local Roofer Pros know the right balance.
 They can help you pick what’s best for your home and money.

 Roofing Material Lifespan Cost per Square